lacanoid/datalink/README.md

 It is very much a prototype and meant for playing around to see if this can be made useful.
 It implements a number of SQL/MED specified datalink behaviours.

+Datalinks as defined by SQL/MED should provide:
+- Transactional semantics
+- Checking if file exists
+- Protection of linked file against renaming or deletion
+- Read access control through database
+- Write access control through database
+- Point-in-time recovery
+- Deletion of files no longer referenced
+- Access to files on different servers

-It comes with a special deamon [`pg_datalinker`](https://github.com/lacanoid/datalink/blob/master/docs/pg_datalinker.md), which handles all file manipulations, but the extension can be used without it, albeit with some loss of functionality.
+It is implemented in two parts, a PostgreSQL extension to be used from SQL and a a special deamon [`pg_datalinker`](https://github.com/lacanoid/datalink/blob/master/docs/pg_datalinker.md), which handles all file manipulations.
+The extension can be used without a daemon, but this looses some of the functionality.
 The extension by itself does not perform any file system changes.

 This extension uses a number of advanced Postgres features for implementation, including transactions, jsonb, event and instead-of triggers, listen/notify, file_fdw, plperlu...
 It also requires [pguri](https://github.com/petere/pguri) extension for URL processing and [curl](https://curl.se/) for integrity checking.
+All these together provide a powerful web framework within SQL.

 Currently, it implements the following:
-- SQL/MED DATALINK type, currently defined as s base type (variant of jsonb)
+- SQL/MED DATALINK type, currently defined as a base type (a variant of jsonb)
 - SQL/MED DATALINK constructors DLVALUE, DLPREVIOUSCOPY and DLNEWCOPY
 - SQL/MED functions DLURLCOMPLETE, DLURLCOMPLETEONLY
 - SQL/MED functions DLURLPATH, DLURLPATHONLY